Alluxio/alluxio/docs/en/operation/User-CLI.md

 ### distributedMv

-The `distributedMv` command moves a file or directory in the Alluxio file system distributed across workers.
+The `distributedMv` command moves a file or directory in the Alluxio file system distributed across workers using the job service.

 If the source designates a directory, `distributedMv` moves the entire subtree at source to the destination.